First Battle of Ypres: Local operations, 12–22 November

 The weather became much colder, with rain from 12 to 14 November and a little snow on 15 November.
 Night frosts followed and on 20 November, the ground was covered by snow.
 Frostbite cases appeared and the physical strain increased, among troops occupying trenches half-full of freezing water, falling asleep standing up and being sniped at and bombed from opposing trenches 100 yd away.
-On 12 November, a German attack surprised the French IX Corps and the British 8th Division arrived at the front on 13 November and more attacks were made on the II Corps front from 14 November.
-Between 15–22 November, I Corps was relieved by the French IX and XVI corps and the British line was reorganised.
+On 12 November, a German attack surprised the French IX Corps.
+The British 8th Division arrived at the front on 13 November and more attacks were made on the II Corps front from 14 November.

+From 15 to 22 November, I Corps was relieved by the French IX Corps and XVI Corps and the British line was reorganised.
 On 16 November, Foch agreed with French to take over the line from Zonnebeke to the Ypres–Comines canal.
-The new British line ran 21 mi from Wytschaete to the La Bassée Canal at Givenchy.
-The Belgians held 15 mi and the French defended some 430 mi of the new Western front.
-On 17 November, Albrecht ordered the 4th Army to cease its attacks; the III Reserve Corps and XIII Corps were ordered to move the Eastern Front, which was discovered by the Allies on 20 November.
+The new British line ran 21 mi from Wytschaete to La Bassée Canal at Givenchy.
+The Belgians held 15 mi and the French defended about 430 mi of the new Western Front.
+On 17 November, Albrecht ordered the 4th Army to cease its attacks; the III Reserve Corps and XIII Corps were ordered to move the Eastern Front, a move that was discovered by the Allies on 20 November.